Gechz/ML2-Individual-Project/README.md

 1. **Clone the repository** and navigate to the project directory.
 2. **Place the following files** in the directory:
-   - `model.keras`: The pre-trained Keras model.
+   - `model1.keras`: The pre-trained Keras model.
    - `scaler_x.pkl`: The standard scaler for the input features.
    - `scaler_y.pkl`: The standard scaler for the target variable.
 3. **Install the required libraries**: